Ascotbe/Kernelhub/README.md

 - This project is a collection of Windows privileges, in addition to not pass the test Exp, Demo GIF map, if the code in the project has your code, you have not labeled the source, please submit your Issues
 - If there is an omission of the project, please pleasely add Issues and bring the use of code.
 - This project is prioritized by the kernel-related rights vulnerability.
 If there is a remote command execution in the month, only when the Internet is expuple, it will be updated.
+- The reliability of the code is self-verified, and the illness items you have caused are not responsible.

 > Assist